CatScarf/RPCC/README.md

 Rust Parallel Compressor for CLI, optimized for large volumes of small files.

-Only supprt compress a folder to tar + zstd now.
+Only support tar + zstd now.

 ## Download